jimburton/noughts-and-crosses/README.md

 online.
 The client selects an opponent then the two clients play a game of Noughts and Crosses.
 The JavaScript for the board comes from [Vasanth Krishnamoorthy](https://codepen.io/vasanthkay/details/KVzYzG).

-Fetch the code, then build and run it with Maven:
+Fetch the code, then build and run it.
+You can do this in your IDE by running the entry point, `NoughtsAndCrosses.main` or with Maven:

     $ git clone https://github.com/jimburton/sparktest
     $ cd sparktest